apache/doris/docs/en/administrator-guide/operation/metadata-operation.md

 	* The first time you start a new FE, you must make sure that the `meta_dir` of the FE is created, has correct permissions and is empty.
 	* Starting a new FE and executing the `ALTER SYSTEM ADD FOLLOWER/OBSERVER` statement adds FE to metadata in a sequence that is not required.
 If a new FE is started first and no statement is executed, the `current node is not added to the group.
 Please add it first.` in the new FE log.
 When the statement is executed, it enters the normal process.
 	* Make sure that after the previous FE is added successfully, the next FE is added.
-	* Connect to  MASTER FE and execute `ALTER SYSTEM ADD FOLLOWER/OBSERVER` claus。
+	* Connect to  MASTER FE and execute `ALTER SYSTEM ADD FOLLOWER/OBSERVER` stmt.

 2. Common problems